facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-destructure-to-local-global-variables.expect.md

 ## Error

 ```
-[ReactForget] InvalidReact: (BuildHIR::lowerAssignment) Assigning to an identifier defined outside the function scope is not supported.
-(3:3)
+[ReactForget] InvalidReact: This reassigns a variable which was not defined inside of the component.
+Components should be pure and side-effect free.
+If this variable is used in rendering, use useState instead. (https://react.dev/learn/keeping-components-pure) (3:3)
 ```